sc0w/chatty/README.md

 make
 make install
 ```

-This can be skipped if SMS support is not needed.

 ### Build and install the OMEMO plugin
 Please go to the git page where you'll find all the information on how to build and use the